-Top 25 FREE Things To Do In Miami
+Top 25 FREE Things to Do in Miami

 Friday Nights of Rhythm Masterclass Series is held at the South Florida Center for Percussive Arts.
-If someone in your group is interested in percussion, they can participate in the jam session from 6:30-7:30 and try out hand drums, drum sets and more.
+If someone in your group is interested in percussion, they can participate in the jam session from 7-9 pm and try out hand drums, drum sets and more.

 Grab a bike (or simply walk) and take an adventure down Old Cutler Trail.
 The trail is 11 miles and takes you through some of the most beautiful Miami neighborhoods.